periklis92/focus.lang/playground/static/tutorials/01-intro.md

 ## Using `modules`

 In order to print "Hello World" to the console, we need to use the built-in module `Io`.
-Modules can contain a number of function and/or values.
+Modules are organizational units that contain functions and/or values.

 Here we call the function `print`.

 Try to `Run` *(button in the top right or `F5`)* the program and see the output in the console below.